amarasovic/interpretability-literature/README.md

 * The umbrella term "Explainable AI" encompasses at least three distinct notions : **transparency**, **explainability**, and **interpretability**.

-Goodman and Flaxman.
-[European Union regulations on algorithmic decision-making and a "right to explanation"](https://arxiv.org/abs/1606.08813).
-In *WHI 2016*.

 ## Benefits of learning with explanations

 Strout et al. [Do Human Rationales Improve Machine Explanations?](https://www.aclweb.org/anthology/W19-4807/).
 In *ACL 2019*.